Billy Meier

-Eduard Albert Meier, commonly nicknamed "Billy", is the founder of a UFO religion called the "Freie Interessengemeinschaft für Grenz- und Geisteswissenschaften und Ufologiestudien" (Free Community of Interests for the Border and Spiritual Sciences and Ufological Studies) and alleged contactee whose UFO photographs are claimed to show alien spacecraft.
+Eduard Albert Meier (born 3 February 1937), commonly nicknamed "Billy", is the founder of a UFO religion called the "Freie Interessengemeinschaft für Grenz- und Geisteswissenschaften und Ufologiestudien" (Free Community of Interests for the Border and Spiritual Sciences and Ufological Studies) and alleged contactee whose UFO photographs are claimed to show alien spacecraft.
 Meier claims to be in regular contact with extraterrestrial beings he calls the Plejaren.
 He also presented other material during the 1970s such as metal samples, sound recordings and film footage.
 Meier claims to be the seventh reincarnation after six prophets common to Judaism, Christianity, and Islam: Enoch, Elijah, Isaiah, Jeremiah, Immanuel (Jesus), and Muhammad.

 Meier has been widely characterized as a fraud by skeptics and ufologists, who suggest that he used models to hoax photos claimed to show alien spacecraft.
 Meier's prophecies repeatedly blame Jews (whom he refers to as "gypsies") for future atrocities.

 Background

-Born was born in the town of Bülach in the Zürcher Unterland.
+Meier was born in the town of Bülach in the Zürcher Unterland.
 Meier left public schools before finishing 6th grade.
 In his teens he was convicted multiple times of minor offenses.
 In 1953, he was convicted of thievery and forgery and sentenced to a prison term in Rheinau.
 After escaping from the facility, Meier illegally crossed the border and joined the French Foreign Legion.
 He went AWOL from the Legion to return home.
 In 1965, he lost his left arm in a bus accident in Turkey.
 Some time later, he met and married a Greek woman, Kalliope Zafiriou, with whom he had three children.
 The nickname "Billy" came by way of an American friend who thought Meier's cowboy style of dress reminded her of Billy the Kid.